WSlatton/gibbs-maxent-moment/README.md

 -0.7
 0.3
 ```
-with one moment per line, a blank line, and then one coefficient per line in the same order.
+with one moment per line, a blank line, and then one coefficient per line in the same order. **Note that the indices for each moment must be listed in increasing order**.
 This example corresponds to using the moments

 ![](https://raw.githubusercontent.com/WSlatton/gibbs-maxent-moment/main/readme_images/fig6.png)